Xentrk/x3mRouting/README.md

 The **x3mRouing.sh** script provides the ability to

   * Create IPSET lists with no routing rules.
 The feature is for those who prefer to use the custom OpenVPN Client Screen.
-  * Create and selectively route IPSET lists to the VPN Client interface or bypass a VPN Client interface for all traffic or specific devices.
+  * Create and selectively route IPSET lists to the VPN Client interface for all traffic or specific devices.
+  * Bypass a VPN Client interface for all traffic or specific devices.
-  * Route VPN Server traffic to one of the VPN Clients.
+  * Route VPN Server 1, 2 or both traffic to one of the VPN Clients.
-  * Selectively route VPN Server traffic to an existing IPSET list routing rule.
+  * Selectively route VPN Server 1, 2 or both traffic to the same routing rules as an IPSET.

 #### 4. getdomainnames.sh Script
 This script will create a uniquely sorted list of domain names from dnsmasq.log that you collected by accessing a website or streaming service.
 Use the script when analyzing domains used by a website or streaming service.